Waking Sleeping Beauty: Synopsis

-At the production crew's wrap party screening of Beauty and the Beast, Eisner announced that a new animation building would be built on the studio lot as a reward for their hard work, but Katzenberg was unaware of this.
-In 1994, The Lion King was released and became another box office success for Disney.
-On April 4, 1994, Frank Wells died in a helicopter crash.
-Following Wells' death, Katzenberg expected to become the new company president, but was denied the position by Eisner, eventually leading to his resignation; he later would go on to co-found future animation, film, TV, gaming, and music rival DreamWorks.
+At the production crew's wrap party screening of Beauty and the Beast, Eisner announced that a new animation building would be constructed on the studio lot as a reward for their hard work, but Katzenberg was unaware of this.
+In 1994, The Lion King was released and became another triumphant success for Disney.
+Katzenberg expected to become the new company president following the death of Frank Wells, but was denied the position by Eisner, eventually leading to his resignation.
+Katzenberg would later go on to co-found future animation, film, TV, gaming, and music rival DreamWorks Pictures.